powerpool-finance/powerpool-research/README.md

 The comparison of strategies showed the effectiveness of the third strategy - the algorithm for minimizing losses.

+### Simulator for Balancer Windows Rebalances *(completed)*

+On this repository we put files with market prices for 2 days 1 minute timeframe, libraries and file for simulating losses due to rebalancing pool.

 ### Vaults price calculatoins *(completed)*

 On this research we compare growthing TVL and Prices of diffrent Vaults on 180 days period.